CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03d3-GuestShell-Ex2.md

     ```

     For general help with the CLI Python package itself rather than a specific function, use the `help(cli)` function
-    call in the Python interpreter (output truncated for brevity):
+    call in the Python interpreter, for example (output truncated for brevity):

     ```
     >>> help(cli)